-Cheryl Todd, a self-described serial entrepreneur, is the owner of AZFirearms.com, Pot Of Gold Estate Auctions, and owner & Co-Host of Gun Freedom Radio.
+Cheryl Todd, a self-described serial entrepreneur, is the owner of AZFirearmsAuctions.com, Pot Of Gold Estate Auctions, and owner & Co-Host of the Gun Freedom Radio Podcast.
 In addition to her businesses, Cheryl also volunteers her time on a variety of Boards of Directors.
 Cheryl has nearly 40 years of experience in business and holds degrees in Psychology which allows her to bring a unique voice to Family Business and the Firearms Industry.

 A wife of over 35 years, mother, and grandmother, Cheryl speaks to the value of her 2nd Amendment Rights through the lens of self-protection and instilling those values in the generations to come.
-Cheryl is a lifetime member of the NRA, the ASRPA, the AZCDL, and supports other organizations such as Refuse To Be A Victim, Child Safe, The Eddie Eagle Program and The Well-Armed Woman.
-Hosting the weekly Gun Freedom Radio show is an extension of that desire to educate and engage and make gun-related topics and issues accessible and easy to understand by separating the facts from the hype.
+Cheryl is a lifetime member of the NRA, the ASRPA, the AzCDL, and supports other organizations such as Refuse To Be A Victim, Child Safe, The Eddie Eagle Program and The Armed Women of America.
+Hosting the weekly Gun Freedom Radio Podcast is an extension of that desire to educate and engage and make gun-related topics and issues accessible and easy to understand by separating the facts from the hype.

 Both personally and through their businesses, Cheryl and her husband Danny, support a variety of organizations including the 100 Club of AZ, Soldier’s Best Friend, United Goodyear Firefighters Charities, Avondale Police Association Charities, Shriners Children’s Hospital, AZ DPS Special Olympics, and the Homeless Youth Connection (HYC) to name a few.
 Cheryl and Danny are service-driven in all that they do, and have been recognized with Community Service Awards for having conducted fundraising efforts for individual local First Responders in need.